 The faster a star is travelling away from us, the more its light is shifted to lower frequencies, and thus towards the red.
-As the light from certain elements undergo this shift, they oscillate at a lower frequency than they would normally do, or when their light travels from closer stars such as our small yellow sun.
+Light from certain elements undergoing this shift oscillates at a lower frequency than light from a stationary source, or light from closer stars such as our small yellow sun.

-It is extremely helpful that some elemental substances can only emit (or absorb) specific colours (frequencies of light).
+It is extremely helpful that some elements can only emit (or absorb) specific colours (frequencies of light).
 Investigating light using a glass prism reveals these “spectral lines”.